peggyscshu/Cell-classification-from-dual-fluorescence-labels/README.md

 ![2_Models for different nucleus](https://github.com/peggyscshu/Cell-classification-from-dual-fluorescence-labels/assets/67047201/d7f626e2-051b-4da4-b568-8fdfbb8afacd)

 Fig. 2.
 Two trained Weka models are available here to analyze the nuclear channel in different contrast

+## Instruction
+1. Install Fiji.
+2. Download the model according to the contrast of the nuclear channel.
+3. Save the model in the same folder of raw images.
+4. Download the ijm script of autothrshold version or the user definalbe version.
+5. Drag and drop a raw image and execute the script.